 If you want to see as much of New Zealand as possible, one of the best ways to get around is with a camper van.
 It gives you the freedom to explore parts of the country you wouldn't be able to get to with a tourist bus.

-There are some breath-taking, remote places in the South and the North Island of New Zealand that you shouldn’t miss out on!
-If you still need some inspiration on where to go, the Alpine Pacific Touring Route (Hanmer Springs, Kaikoura, Waipara Valley and Hurunui) is a good place to start on the South Island.
+There are some breath-taking, remote places in the South and the North Island of New Zealand that you shouldn't miss out on!
+If you still need some inspiration on where to go, the Alpine Pacific Touring Route (Hanmer Springs, Kaikoura, Waipara Valley and Hurunui) is an excellent place to start on the South Island.

 Now, let's look at some essentials for your camper van on your road trip through Aotearoa (New Zealand):

 One thing that should always be at the top of the list when you are in New Zealand is sun protection.
 The UV radiation can be powerful, so make sure to put on sunscreen when you relax in your camping chair.